OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/manual.md

 And `init.cache` is set to `true`, meaning that a Computer (not mentioned here) would be able to pick up data from the NMEA Cache.

 #### Minimal
-_Note_: Two system variables can be used to set the default position (in case no GPS is available) at runtime:
+_Note_: Two runtime system variables can be used to set the default position (in case no GPS is available) at runtime:
 ```
 ...
 JAVA_OPTS="$JAVA_OPTS -Ddefault.mux.latitude=37.7489 -Ddefault.mux.longitude=-122.5070" # SF.